How to Import PST to Shared Mailbox Office 365 Effortlessly?

 upload pst to shared mailbox

-Step 5.
-Click Validate to ensure that the necessary permissions have been granted to the files.
-After validation, permissions will be granted to the source platform.
-Click Next.
+5. Thereafter, click Validate to ensure that the necessary permissions have been granted to the files.
+After validation, click Next.

 import pst to shared mailbox

-Step 6.
-Enter the Office 365 admin email account and application ID for the destination.
+6. Enter the Office 365 admin email account and application ID for the destination.
 Click Validate to confirm the credentials.
-After validation, permissions will be granted to the admin account.
-Click Next.

 pst to shared mailbox

-Step 7.
-On the Users screen, you have multiple options to add users from the source account that needs processing:
+7. Then, On the Users screen, you have multiple options to add users from the source account that needs processing:

 • Fetch Users -: Automatically fetches users from the Source.